alexcroox/reddit-saved-images/README.md

 - Use the oauth refresh token.

 - Vuetify is used because my new company utilises it so I needed to check it out.
-Currently the entire lib is imported for learnig convenience but I need to import just the components used to reduce bundle size.
+Currently the entire lib is imported for learning convenience, but I need to import just the components used in order to reduce bundle size.

 - TESTS!